Best Italian restaurants in Singapore

 We Visited Casa Vostra Again To See If The Italian Restaurant Fared Better

-Tipo Pasta Bar has been on a roll: in just over five years, they have rapidly expanded and launched five different concept stores.
+Tipo Pasta Bar has been on a roll, rapidly expanding to six different concept stores, including their Tipo Strada spin-off.
 Each outlet offers freshly-made pasta, pizza, and legit Italian side dishes.
-To begin, go for the Bruschetta ($10.90++), a savoury flatbread seasoned with herbs and red onions, enhanced by an anchovy vinaigrette dressing and served with a side of house-made tomato spread.
+To begin, go for the Truffle Tramezzini ($13.90++), a fluffy brioche sandwich filled with beef bacon, mozzarella, and a creamy house-made truffle aioli.

-For the main course, a must-try is their bestseller Classy Carbonara ($19.90++), featuring smoked duck in a creamy sauce crafted from egg yolks and grana padano cheese, topped with sous vide egg.
-If you prefer to build your own pasta, you can do so at Tipo, with prices starting at $9.90 and additional charges based on your selected sauce and toppings.
+For the main course, a must-try is their bestseller Classy Carbonara ($19.90++), featuring smoked duck in a creamy sauce crafted from egg yolks and grana padano cheese, topped with a silky sous vide egg.
+If you prefer to build your own pasta, you can do so at Tipo, with prices starting at $9.90++ and additional charges based on your selected sauce and toppings.

 Read our Tipo Pasta Bar review.